victor3r/dev-radar/README.md

 - 💹 **Node Js** — A web framework for Node Js
 - 📄 **MongoDB** — A cross-platform and open-source document-oriented database
 - ♻️ **Socket IO** — A library for realtime web applications
+- :iphone: **Expo** —  A tool used in mobile development with React Native that allows easy access to the device’s native API’s

 ## Getting started